 Students develop ethical understanding as they identify and investigate concepts, values, character traits and principles, and understand how reasoning can help ethical judgement.
-Ethical understanding involves students in building a strong personal, socially oriented, and ethical outlook that helps them to manage context, conflict and uncertainty, and to develop an awareness of the influence that their values and behaviour have on others.
+Ethical understanding involves students in building a strong personal and socially oriented, ethical outlook that helps them to manage context, conflict and uncertainty, and to develop an awareness of the influence that their values and behaviour have on others.

-In the Computer Science ATAR course, students develop the capacity to understand and apply ethical and socially responsible principles when collaborating with others and when creating, sharing and using technologies data, processes, tools and equipment.
-In the Computer Science ATAR course, students consider their own roles and responsibilities as discerning citizens, and learn to detect bias and inaccuracies.
+In the Computer Science ATAR course, students develop the capacity to understand and apply ethical and socially responsible principles when collaborating with others and creating, sharing and using technologies data, processes, tools and equipment.
+In this course, students consider their own roles and responsibilities as discerning citizens, and learn to detect bias and inaccuracies.
 Understanding the protection of data, intellectual property and individual privacy in the school environment helps students to be ethical digital citizens.